How do you use a pump cover?

 Proper Installation Techniques

-- Verifying the seal integrity after installation.
+- Checking the integrity of the seal after installation.

 Usage Guidelines for Pump Cover Plates